 What is Spina Bifida?

-For further, more detailed information about spina bifida and hydrocephalus visit the SHINE website
+For further, more detailed information about Spina Bifida visit the SHINE website.

-Hydrocephalus comes from the Greek word “hydro” meaning water and “cephalic” meaning brain.
-It is caused by a build up of cerebra-spinal fluid (CSF) in the ventricles of the brain resulting in increased pressure.
-Hydrocephalus can be congenital (present at birth) and caused by, for example, Aqueduct Stenosis or Dandy Walker cysts or it can be acquired after birth as a result of, for example, a hemorrhage (stroke), prematurity, meningitis, a head injury, tumors or in association with spina bifida.
+Hydrocephalus comes from the Greek words “hydro” meaning water and “cephalic” meaning brain.
+It is caused by a build up of cerebrospinal fluid (CSF) in the ventricles of the brain resulting in increased pressure.
+Hydrocephalus can be congenital (present at birth) and caused by, for example, aqueduct stenosis or Dandy Walker cysts, or it can be acquired after birth as a result of, for example, a haemorrhage (stroke), prematurity, Meningitis, a head injury, tumours, or in association with Spina Bifida.
 Sometimes the cause is unknown.
 Hydrocephalus can lead to problems that affect everyday life such as difficulties with concentration and short term memory, co-ordination, motivation, and organisational skills.
-Most forms of hydrocephalus require treatment and this is usually surgical and involves inserting a shunting device to drain the excess CSF.
+Most forms of hydrocephalus require treatment.
+This is usually surgical and involves inserting a shunting device to drain the excess CSF.

 For further, more detailed information about Hydrocephalus visit the SHINE website.